dustinkredmond/SQLiteToCSV/README.md

 ### Not supported

 BLOBs or other binary objects.
-Instead, the string '<BLOB format not supported>' will be written.
+Instead, the string '&lt;BLOB format not supported&gt;' will be written.